How to Fix Error ‘7zip Cannot Open File as Archive’ When Opening Archive Files

 Changing the 7zip executable

-1. Open your browser and go to the WinRAR official site to download it.
-You can install it by following the installation instructions.
+1. Open your browser and navigate to the WinRAR official site to download it.
+Install the program by following the on-screen instructions.

 Opening archive through WinRAR

-1. Open the WinRAR application by double-clicking the shortcut or search it through the Windows search feature.
+1. Open the WinRAR application by double-clicking its shortcut or searching for it via Windows search.

-Note: If you don’t have WinRAR installed, simply download, and install it from the official site.
+Note: If WinRAR is not yet installed, simply download and install it using the official website.

-2. Navigate to the location where the archive file is located.
-Select the file and click on the Repair icon in the WinRAR toolbar.
+2. Navigate to the location of your archive.
+Select the file and click the Repair icon in WinRAR’s toolbar.

-Note: You can also find the Repair Archive option in the Tools menu.
+Note: Alternatively, the Repair Archive option is available in the Tools menu.

 Repairing archive through WinRAR repair tool

-3. It will ask if you want to treat the corrupt file as a Zip or Rar.
-You can also provide the path where it should save the repaired archive.
-Select the options and click on the Ok button.
+3. WinRAR will prompt you to select whether to treat the corrupt file as a Zip or RAR.
+You can specify a destination folder for the repaired archive.
+Make your selections and click OK.

 Repairing corrupt archive